key4hep/k4geo/FCCee/CLD/compact/CLD_o3_v01/README.md

 This option (o3) of CLD includes the Array of RICH Cells (ARC) subdetector.
 The ARC is placed after the tracker and before the calorimeters.

+# CLD detector

+This option evolves from CLD option 2, version 5, (CLD_o2_v05).
+The changes with respect to the CLD baseline aim to shrink by 20 cm the outer geometry of the Outer Tracker (OT) Endcap, OT Barrel and Inner Tracker (IT)v Endcap.
+For that reason the main IT and OT XML file name option/version was upgraded from `o2_v07` to `o3_v08`.
+The ARC detector fills the new 20 cm gap.
+Full description of changes and tests was presented in a [detector concept meeting](https://indico.cern.ch/event/1324747/contributions/5574704/attachments/2716315/4718193/ARC_IntegrationCLD_230918.pdf) (step-by-step changes are detailed in the backup slides).

 # PID assisted by ARC

 Array of RICH Cells (ARC) is a novel RICH detector concept.
 Detailed description of it can be found in [this dedicated README file](../../../detector/PID/README.md).